wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 And with this we have a fully functional LLM agent that can independently do tasks for us.
-For a coding agent we may want to give access to more tools other than read and write, such as file search, listing directories, terminal command exectution, and even internet search so it can search documentation.
-The world is your oister.
+For a coding agent we may want to give access to more tools other than read and write, such as file search, listing directories, terminal command execution, and even internet search so it can search documentation.
+The world is your oyster.

 ## Final Tweaks

 We can add a few tweaks here and there to make the agent even more robust.

-For example we may decide to add an additional LLM call at the beggining to turn the user prompt into a detailed propmt with a step by step plan.
-This plan will make the validation process better for the model by not only giving the next LLM a clue of what tools to use and in what order (ie list files first, read file next, write after), but also by making the validation more robust.
-During validation we check the model actions against a detailed list of TODOs to see if the task was accomplished or not.
+For example we may decide to add another LLM call at the beginning to turn the user prompt into a detailed prompt with a step by step plan.
+This plan will make the validation process better for the model by not only giving the next LLM a clue of what tools to use and in what order (eg list files first, read file next, write after), but also by making the validation more robust.
+During validation we check the model actions against a detailed list of To-Dos to see if the task was accomplished or not.

 In our code we simply add this line after the user prompt